Bheem6005/ku-polls/README.md

 # KU Polls

-Web application for KU staff and students to create online polls and surveys.
+Web application for KU staff and students to create online polls.

 ## Documents